Sterling inches lower after PMI index dips again

-LONDON Sterling pulled back on Monday from highs hit against the dollar late last week, as a manufacturing survey brought more worrying signs on the economy before a Bank of England meeting expected to cut interest rates to a record low.
+LONDON Aug 1 Sterling pulled back on Monday from highs against the dollar hit late last week, as a manufacturing sector survey brought more worrying signs on the economy ahead of a Bank of England meeting expected to cut interest rates to a new record low.

-The survey of purchasing managers for July had been forecast to replicate the results of a one-off flash poll two weeks ago.
-Instead, it was slightly worse, another hint of an economic backlash from June's Brexit vote.
+The survey of purchasing managers for July had been forecast to replicate the results of a one-off flash poll two weeks ago but was instead slightly worse, another hint of a growing economic backlash from June's Brexit vote.

-The index fell to 48.2 in July from 52.4 in June, its lowest since February 2013.
-Economists from Barclays said that suggested Britain would enter a recession this year.

-Sterling fell as much as half a percent in the 90 minutes after the data before recovering to trade around 0.1 percent lower on the day at $1.3207, a cent below Friday's intraday highs.

 The pound has recovered some ground since a dramatic 14 percent fall after the vote on June 23 to leave the European Union, and it gained more than 1 percent on Friday to trade above $1.33, helped by a disappointing batch of U.S. growth data.

-That has not stopped investors from steadily building "short" bets against the currency and in favour of the dollar to their highest on record.
-Analysts say that suggests the pound is close to being oversold, increasing the chances of a squeeze on such positions if it does not fall further.

-The prospect of the Bank of England cutting base rates below those in the United States for the first time in a decade - and possibly adding to its dormant programme of quantitative easing - may weigh on the currency before Thursday's BoE decision.
+The prospect of the Bank of England cutting base rates below those in the United States for the first time in a decade - and possibly adding to its dormant programme of quantitative easing - may weigh on the currency into Thursday's decision.

-But a cut at least looks largely priced in, and a number of major banks said that adding the increasingly extreme positioning to Friday's poor U.S. data made the dollar look vulnerable to another squeeze.
+But a cut at least looks largely priced in, and a number of major banks said the dollar looked vulnerable to another squeeze after Friday's data.

 "Action by the BoE is fully anticipated by the market, with the overnight swaps rate pointing to a cut of over 30 basis points being priced," said Derek Halpenny, European head of global market research at Bank of Tokyo-Mitsubishi UFJ.